Golden (Romeo Santos album): Singles

-"Héroe Favorito" is the first single from the album album.
-In the song, Santos wishes to be a super hero for a women he is in love with.
+"Héroe Favorito" is the first single from the album.
+In the song, Santos wishes to be a super hero for a woman he is in love with.
 He collaborated with Marvel to design the artwork for the single's cover.
 The music video was released on Valentine's Day 2017.
-He plays the role of a super hero.
+In the music video, he plays the role of a super hero.
 The song peaked at number 2 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Latin and Tropical Airplay charts.

 "Imitadora" is the second single.
 It was released on June 23, 2017.
 The music video was released on July 18, 2017.
 The song peaked at number 1 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Latin and Tropical Airplay charts.

 "Bella y Sensual" is the third single features Reggaeton rappers Daddy Yankee & Nicky Jam.
 The music video was released on November 24, 2017 and it features Dominican model Yovanna Ventura, and Dominican dancers Dahiana Elizabeth and Cristal Sicard as the lead females.
 The song peaked at number 1 on the Billboard Hot Latin Songs chart, at number 6 on the Billboard Latin Rhythm Airplay chart, and at number 1 Tropical Airplay chart.

 "Sobredosis" is the fourth single and features Reggaeton singer and rapper Ozuna.
-The music video was originally released on February 13, 2018.
-It was re-edited and released on February 21, 2018, do to the original being to explicit, thus being removed from YouTube.
+The music video was originally released on February 14, 2018.
+It was re-edited and released on February 21, 2018, due to the original being to explicit, thus being removed from YouTube.
 The song peaked at number 13 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Latin and Tropical Airplay charts.
 It won Tropical Song of the Year at the 2019 Billboard Latin Music Awards.

 "Carmín" is the fifth single and features Dominican singer Juan Luis Guerra.
-The music video was released on July 11, 2018.
+The music video was released on June 13, 2018.

 "Centavito" is the sixth single.
 The music video was released on July 21, 2018.
 The song peaked at number 20 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Latin and Tropical Airplay charts.

 Promotion and tour

 To promote the lead single of the album, Santos performed on several shows and performed a Pop-up show in Los Angeles, Miami and New York in February 2017 in partnership with Tidal.
 In August 2017, Santos hosted a series of private shows with Spanish Broadcasting System (SBS).
-The shows were invitation-only intimate concerts in three major U.S. cities: New York, Miami and Los Angeles.
+The shows were invitation-only concerts in three major U.S. cities: New York, Miami and Los Angeles.
 The three concerts took place August 9, 11 and 15.

 Following the release of the album, several magazines such as Billboard, Rolling Stone and Vibre gave the front cover and articles with details of the albums and interviews with Santos.
 To promote the album, Santos embarked on the Golden Tour.
 The tour started at Grand Theater at Foxwoods in Connecticut on February 13, 2018, and ended at Coliseo Jose Miguel Agrelot, San Juan, Puerto Rico, on February 9, 2019.